ojii/pymaging/docs/dev/contribute.rst

 General
 =======

-- Code *must* be tested.
+- Code **must** be tested.
 Untested patches will be declined.
 - If a patch affects the public facing API, it must document these changes.

-Since we're hosted on GitHub, pymagin uses `git`_ as a version control system.
+Since we're hosted on GitHub, pymaging uses `git`_ as a version control system.

-The `GitHub help`_ is very well written and will get you started on using git and GitHub in a jiffy.
-It is an invaluable resource for newbies and old timers alike.
+If you're not familiar with git, check out the `GitHub help`_ page.

 Syntax and conventions
 ======================

 We try to conform to `PEP8`_ as much as possible.
-A few highlights:

-- Indentation should be exactly 4 spaces.
-Not 2, not 6, not 8. **4**.
-Also, tabs
-  are evil.
-- We try (loosely) to keep the line length at 79 characters.
-Generally the rule is "it should look good in a terminal-base editor" (eg vim), but we try not be [Godwin's law] about it.
+This means 4 space indentation.

 Process